ebolar/Farmer/README.md

 # Check that all servers are network accessible
 Farm.ForAll -a -f $FARM_HOME/Shell/showServer
 ```
-6. Finally configure SSH access to the servers on your farm.
-For example:
+6. Finally configure SSH access to the servers on your farm.  ***Farmer*** currently assumes you will login under the same username on all servers.
+Create the accounts on all servers and then set up SSH as per your security policies.
+For example, to configure login using ECC based public keys:
 ```
 # Generate a key pair
 ssh-keygen -t ecdsa -b 521